atassis/adonis-openapi/README.md

 ---

 **@no-swagger**
-Although, autoswagger detects `serializeAs: null` fields automatically, and does not show them.
+Although, AdonisOpenapi detects `serializeAs: null` fields automatically, and does not show them.
 You can use @no-swagger for other fields.

 **@enum(foo, bar)**
 If a field has defined values, you can add them into an enum.
 This is usesfull for something like a status field.